bazbt3/10cbazbt3/10cbazbt3/README.md

-### Here's the code and files the application creates and uses
+### Here's the code and files used by the application
 2016-03-06: Though there's nothing here right now it's on its way!